iPhone Ultra Rumors: Foldable Design Brings Big Trade-offs

 Context: A European Angle

-This Ultra could actually shake up the European smartphone market.
-Foldables haven't really caught on there like they have in Asia.
-So, as Europeans weigh a fancy new design against losing some features, this launch could totally shift preferences.
-Apple jumping into foldables might even push competitors like Samsung — who are already big in that space — to step up their game in Europe.
-It's a big deal.
+This Ultra could shake up the European smartphone market.
+Foldables haven't really caught on there as they have in Asia.
+As Europeans weigh a fancy new design against losing features, this launch could shift preferences.
+Apple entering the foldable market might encourage competitors like Samsung, which already has a strong presence in this space, to enhance their offerings in Europe.

 What This Means for You